umairx97/React-Testapp/README.md

-This project was Created using [Create React App] form Facebook (https://github.com/facebook/create-react-app).
+This project was Created using [Create React App](https://github.com/facebook/create-react-app).
+From Facebook

 ## Available Scripts